cytoscape/cytoscape-manual/docs/Tutorial.md

 ## Loading expression data
+To beging with, here is some background on your data.
+You are working with yeast, and the genes Gal1, Gal4, and Gal80 are all yeast transcription factors.
+Your expression experiments all involve some perturbation of these transcription factor genes.
+Gal1, Gal4, and Gal80 are also represented in your interaction network, where they are labeled according to yeast locus tags: Gal1 corresponds to YBR020W, Gal4 to YPL248C, and Gal80 to YML051W.

 Using your favorite text editor, open the file galExpData.csv.
 The first few lines of the file are as follows:

     GENE,COMMON,gal1RGexp,gal4RGexp,gal80Rexp,gal1RGsig,gal4RGsig,gal80Rsig